 The Algorithm 3.1 in this case resembles the kernel.
-This kernel will be dispatched for each expression that needs to be evaluated, to prevent thread divergence.
-Thread divergence can only occur on data-dependent branches.
-In this case, the while loop and every if and else-if statement contains a data-dependent branch.
+This kernel will be dispatched for every expression that needs to be evaluated, to eliminate thread divergence.
+Thread divergence can only happen on data dependent branches.
+In this case, the while loop and every if and else-if statement contains a data dependent branch.
 Depending on the expression passed to the kernel, the while loop may run longer than for another expression.
-Similarly, not all expressions have the same constants, operators or variables in the same order, and would therefore cause each thread to take a different path.
-However, one expression always has the same constants, operators and variables in the same locations, meaning that all threads will take the same path.
-This also means that although the interpreter contains many data-dependent branches, these branches only depend on the expression itself.
-Because of this, all threads will follow the same path and will therefore never diverge from one another as long as they are executing the same expression.
+Similarly, not all expressions have the same constants, operators and variables in the same order and would therefore lead to each thread, taking different paths.
+However, one expression, always has the same constants, operators and variables in the same locations, meaning all threads will take the same paths.
+This also means that despite the interpreter containing many data dependent branches, these branches only depend on the expression itself.
+Because of this, all threads will take the same paths and therefore will never diverge from one another if they execute the same expression.